- Brand name

 - Water for injection

-None of the components of the syringe contain latex.
+None of the components of the syringe or pen contain latex.

 A division of UCB Australia Pty Ltd